01-edu/public/subjects/devops/cloud-kube/README.md

 ### Role play

-To enhance the learning experience and assess your knowledge, a role play question session will be included as part of the `Cloud-Design-k8s` Project.
+To enhance the learning experience and assess your knowledge, a role play question session will be included as part of the `Cloud-Kube` Project.
 This section will involve answering a series of questions in a simulated real-world scenario where you assume the role of a Cloud engineer explaining your solution to a team or stakeholder.